3 Easy Ways to Travel for FREE!

 SIGN UP FOR REWARDS.
 Most hotel chains offer rewards programs, including all the major chains, such as Hilton, Marriott, and Westin.

 GET DOUBLE REWARDS.
-I book hotels through Expedia so I can accumulate Expedia travel points (which gives me a $ discount on bookings on their site), then I use my hotel reward number at check-in, to collect points with the hotel chain.
+I book hotels through Expedia so I can accumulate Expedia travel points (which gives me a $ discount on bookings on their site), and then I use my hotel reward number at check-in, to collect points with the hotel chain.
 Some chains will also take your frequent flyer (mileage) number and give you airline points too!
 Also, Expedia has great customer service and has taken care of me since I started booking with them in 1999, so it gives me peace of mind even when traveling internationally. *Note: do check with the hotel directly before booking to ensure that you don't have to book on their site to get rewards points, I have run into that once before.